pktmasseta/pktmasseta.github.io/_rush/gather.md

 ###### PKT Gather.Town Location

 Here's where we'll be located for our Gather events!
-Come by the PKT Gather.Town space to meet brothers and participate in our rush events.
+Come by the PKT Gather.Town space to meet brothers and participate in our some of our rush events like poker and PKTheater.
 Join at <a href="https://peck.bot/kickoff-gather" target="_blank">peck.bot/gather</a>!
 <br/><br/>
 &nbsp;